Skip to content

 What Verdikt does

-Verdikt is a structured research pipeline that produces a one-page memo with citations.
-The interface is a 9-minute intake interview that collects the structured context the pipeline needs, then the pipeline runs across seven frontier models and 180+ tier-graded sources to produce a five-section memo: Problem, Market, Moat, Risks, and Sources.
-The recommendation is one of four discrete outcomes (GO, GO WITH CONDITIONS, NEEDS MORE EVIDENCE, KILL) with a named kill criterion at the bottom.
+Verdikt is a structured research pipeline that produces a multi-section memo with citations.
+The interface is a guided brief that collects the structured context the pipeline needs, then the pipeline runs across seven frontier models and 180+ tier-graded sources to produce a five-section memo: Problem, Market, Moat, Risks, and Sources.
+The verdict is a numerical Verdikt Score (0 to 100) on the cover, with the named risk thresholds at the bottom.

 How they differ on workflow